ceph/ceph/doc/radosgw/account.rst

 .. note:: Account membership is permanent.
 Once added, users cannot be removed from their account.

+.. warning:: Ownership of the user's notification topics will not be transferred to the account.
+Notifications will continue to work, but the topics will no longer be visible to SNS Topic APIs.
+Topics and their associated bucket notifications should be removed before migration and recreated within the account.

 Because account users have no permissions by default, some identity policy must be added to restore the user's original permissions.